markcsaving/drop_arena/README.md

 also use the `DropArena::box_to_inner` method to retrieve the underlying `T` from a `DropBox<T>` and reclaim the memory it used.

-To guarantee that an arena can only reclaim memory from `DropBox`es it allocated, we need to use continuation-passing style and lifetime magic.
-A `DropArena` is tagged with the lifetime it will live.
+To guarantee that an arena can only reclaim memory from `DropBox`es it allocated (or one allocated by a drop arena with exactly the same lifetime), we need to use lifetime magic.
+A `DropArena` is tagged with the lifetime it will live, and it has an invariant relationship with this lifetime. `DropBox`es have an invariant relationship with the lifetime of the `DropArena` that created them.

-How do we ensure the compiler doesn't assign two `DropArena`s the same dummy lifetime?
-We only allow use of the `DropArena` through a continuation that can handle a `DropArena` with any dummy lifetime.
+It is not recommended to have multiple `DropArena<T>`s with the same lifetime.
+In particular, if arena 1 keeps allocating `DropBox<T>`s which arena 2 keeps consuming, you won't get any benefit out of reclaiming the memory.
+However, it is perfectly safe to do this.